womanonrails/womanonrails.com/_i18n/en/_posts/2020-01-29-4developers-wroclaw-2019.md

 show_date: true
 ---

 In 2019 I had an opportunity to be a speaker and participant on three local 4Developers events.
 In Krakow and in Katowice I was presenting my two speeches.
-I wrote about them an article <a href="{{ site.baseurl }}/4developers-2019" title="My presentations on 4Developers 2019">Speaker at 4Developers 2019</a>.
+I wrote about them an article [Speaker at 4Developers 2019]({{site.baseurl}}/4developers-2019 "My presentations on 4Developers 2019").
 One of my presentations you can watch on YouTube:
 {% include links/youtube-link.html
    name='Are you an Egoistic Programmer? - Step by step refactoring [PL]' video_id='4vqXSUcmBQE' %}.